Add-ons

 The drawing overlay in object mode will show your currently selected faces in blue and deselected faces in red.

-It's only redo panel property is Use Xray which lets see the drawing overlays from behind the mesh.
+The redo panel also has the Use Xray parameter which lets see the drawing overlays from behind the mesh.

 Select Similar Coplanar